Safe treats for horses: your essential guide | Horse & Hound

 However, not all fruit and vegetables make suitable treats for horses.

-“Foods that tend to produce intestinal gas or that belong to the nightshade family should be avoided,” advises Spillers’ nutritionist Clare Barefoot.
+“Foods that tend to produce intestinal gas or that belong to the nightshade family should be avoided,” advises Spillers’ nutritionist Clare Barfoot.

 Foods that should be avoided include: